LAVA-LAB/DynAbs/ReadMe.md

 # Introduction of this ReadMe file

-This artefact contains the source code for paper submission 10143 to AAAI 2022, with the title:
+This artefact contains the source code for our AAAI 2022 paper:

-**<center>Sampling-Based Robust Control of Autonomous Systems with Non-Gaussian Noise</center>**
+<center>Thom Badings, Alessandro Abate, David Parker, Nils Jansen, Hasan Poonawala & Marielle Stoelinga (2021).
+Sampling-based Robust Control of Autonomous Systems with Non-Gaussian Noise.
+AAAI 2022</center>

 This folder contains everything that is needed to replicate the results presented in the paper.
 Our simulations ran on a Linux machine with 32 3.7GHz cores and 64 GB of RAM.
 Using the instructions below, the experiments may be replicated on a virtual machine, or on your own machine.